 In the example below the new keepout is not fully enclosed by the field segment so its height is not added on top of the field segment.
 Instead, it is given an absolute height from the ground.
 You can still see its setback along the surface of the field segment.
 This is especially useful when drawing maintenance paths that span across multiple field segments.

-In this final example, the keepout is not fully enclosed and is taller than the field segment.
+In the example below, the keepout is not fully enclosed and is taller than the field segment.
 As a result, the field segment takes the maximum setback distance between the field segment and the keepout.

 Field Segments